krupalshah/Composer/README.md

         })
         .thenFinish();
 ```
-- <b> Iterating over upstream results:</b>
+- ##### Iterating over upstream results

 In the cases where an upstream output contains a collection and you want to execute a task concurently for each value in that collection, use `then...ForEachTogether()` variants.<br/>

-Consider a scenario where you need to fetch some posts from a service and then fetch comments for each post in that response.
+Consider a scenario where you need to fetch some posts from a service and then fetch comments for each post in the response.
 In that case, you will need to expand the upstream response to a collection of posts, provide the task to be executed concurrently for each post and finally collect the comments grouped by posts like below:

 ```java
 Composer.startWith(() -> service.fetchPosts(), err -> err.printStackTrace())